Ever wondered where all of your money goes?

 - Save more for retirement.

 If the balance is negative (-)

-It means, your expenses are more than income.
-You might be funding these expenses with your debt, I’m talking about credit card.
+It means, your expenses are more than your income.
+You might be funding these expenses with your debt, I’m talking about credit cards.
 Now, this doesn’t look good, as you are spending all your income and nothing is left to save or invest.

 To reverse the situation, you need to adjust your lifestyle by cutting back some of your expenses.
 Remember the basic costs of living like food, housing and transport are necessities which remains in your expenses, what you can control is cut back on lifestyle expenses like:

 And the list is endless; you need to figure out where you are spending more as you know better.
 Try to reduce those expenses or look for cheaper alternatives.